iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

     Throttle Region Illustration for Arming Example

-Now that the module is properly configured we can begin sending throttle commands to it.
+Now that the module is properly configured, we can begin sending throttle commands to it.
 The module is in the disarmed state initially.
-Also, for this example, we will assume there is only one source sending throttle commands.
-For more information on how multiple sources sending throttle commands affect the arming process, see :ref:`arming_consecutive_throttles`.

 Imagine that we begin sending 30% throttle commands to the module.
-Nothing will happen in this case; the module will not spin and it will not arm.
+Nothing will happen in this case, and the module will not spin and it will not arm.
 The module is disarmed, so throttle commands will not cause it to spin.
 These 30% throttle commands are outside the arming throttle region, so they will not cause the module to arm.